NashFP/cipher-fun/markwutka+lisp/README.md

 probably don't want to try for 100% because the text might contain words that aren't in the dictionary.
 Once it hits the target percentage it returns the key it found.

+The `#'score-segment` passes a scoring function because I am experimenting with an alternative scoring where instead of looking for the longest word, I find all lengths of words and try scoring with each, which seems like it should be more accurate, but doesn't make a noticeable difference in speed or accuracy so far.

 ## Using the DAWG Dictionary File
 The enable1.daw file is a Directed Acyclic Word Graph encoded into a